 The Company shall report historical financial information in accordance with applicable laws, regulations, and ordinances.
-If the Company is a SPAC, the Company is exempted from the requirement to report historical financial information.
+If the Company is a SPAC or an RTO company, the requirement to report historical financial information shall apply only to the extent possible based on the Company's history.
 The Company shall prepare its financial statements in accordance with K3, IFRS or equivalent foreign accounting standards accepted by the Marketplace.